stong1108/WikiRacer/README.md

 ***

 ### Future Improvements
-This WikiRacer was developed for use on a personal machine.
+This WikiRacer was developed for use on a personal laptop.
 Further optimizations could be made for quicker runtime, including:
 + implementing a threaded recursive crawler to explore pages
 + pre-processing a [Wiki Dump](https://dumps.wikimedia.org/backup-index.html)
   + implementing the arc-flags algorithm to avoid exploring unnecessary paths